Board committees

 She is passionate about the NHS and has spent her career in the public sector since graduating from Durham University with a Politics degree in 2000.

-Rachel Small (Chief Operating Officer)
+Rachel Small (Chief Operating Officer) – appointed 06/04/25

-She is passionate about bringing lived experience into service delivery and enabling professionals and people using services to recognise the contribution that peer specialists can offer.
-Her other professional passion is in advocating for gender equality, and she was a founding member and co-chair of our staff Women’s Network.
-Rachel is a chartered manager with the Chartered Management Institute and active in local voluntary work.
+Her other professional passion is in advocating for gender equality, and she was a founding member and co-chair of Dorset HealthCare’s Women’s Network.
+She is a chartered manager with the Chartered Management Institute and active in local voluntary work.